Articles in Featuring Felines are written by

 One of the kittens used to try to tempt Molly out before she was rescued, New York, 2006

 When she went missing it was feared she'd died, but after about 12 days she was heard mewing, and so rescue efforts were renewed.
 Police, fire department and animal-rescue organisations were all at the scene, and all manner of methods were tried in an effort to coax out the cat.
-These included cat food, a one-pound raw fish, catnip, a cat therapist, a miniature video camera to try to see where she was trapped — even two kittens were drafted in, to try to appeal to Molly's maternal instincts.
+These included cat food, a one-pound raw fish, catnip, a cat therapist, a miniature video camera to try to see where she was trapped — even two kittens were drafted in (left), to try to appeal to Molly's maternal instincts.
 All these efforts failed.
 Mike Pastore, field director of the Animal Care and Control Department of New York City, said it was the most difficult case he had ever attended.

 Observers from the city's Landmarks Preservation Commission showed up before the final bid was made to rescue Molly by drilling and hammering out bricks in the building's cellar, because the 157-year-old structure is part of a historic district and cannot be altered.
 Eventually a hole was drilled from inside the shop, through layers of brick, to reach the cat; she was finally brought out after 14 days by Kevin Clifford, a tunnel worker who had volunteered for the project.
 It turned out that she had been stuck between bricks and a piece of sheet metal, and her rescuer had to 'grab her by the legs'.
 'Paws were flying everywhere; it took a little struggle to get her in a cage,' said Clifford.

 Peter Myers, owner of the deli, said Molly seemed to be 'in great shape', despite her ordeal.
 'I'm amazed how well she looks,' he added.
 'She was always a fit cat, otherwise she couldn't have survived fourteen days.'
-He also said the deli had been 'very busy' as a result of the events unfolding there!
+He also said the deli had been 'very busy' as a result of the events unfolding there.

 Soon the feline was tucking into her first meal (nibbles of roast pork, sardines in oil); then she was able to retire to the basket in the shop where she sleeps, for a well-earned rest.
-No doubt she was soon back on mouse-catching duties!

-Further reading:
+Further reading

 Precious, a 9/11 survivor